All Episodes

 Welcome to today's edition of the Rush 24-7 podcast.

-That is absolutely right, uh Johnny Donovan, this is Walter E. Williams uh holding the fort for the uh vacationing rush limbaugh, and he will be back on Monday, won't he?
+This is Walter E. Williams holding the fort for the vacationing rush limbo, and he will be back on Monday, won't he?

-And uh and you can be on with us, uh very charming young lady too.
+And you can be on with us.

-Uh you can be on with us uh by calling 800-282-2882.
+You can be on with us by calling 800-282-2882.

-And then, as is uh very common when I'm in front of the golden EIB microphone, during the second hour, I'm going to have my very good friend and colleague, uh Dr. Thomas Sowell, and what we're gonna talk about today is uh his excellent column in his excellent syndicated column, and it's titled Judicial Betrayal.
+And then, as is very common when I'm in front of the golden EIB microphone, during the second hour, I'm going to have my very good friend and colleague, Dr. Thomas Soule.

-And for the next hour I'll let you wonder what that's about.
+And for the next hour, I'll let you wonder what that's about.

-If you don't believe me, you say, uh, well, check out my column, my nationally syndicated column for May 16th, 2012.
+If you don't believe me, you say, well, check out my column, my nationally syndicated column for May 16th, 2012.

-And the title of the column is Should We Obey All Laws.
+And the title of the column is, should we obey all laws?

-And um anyway, the third paragraph says, soon the Supreme Court will rule on the constitutionality of Obamacare.
+And anyway, the third paragraph says, soon the Supreme Court will rule on the constitutionality of Obamacare.

 Then I ask, but if the court rules that Obamacare is constitutional, what should we do?